Bjerring/Bjerring.github.io/_posts/2019-11-30-Portfolio-Optimization-using-CVaR.markdown

 ---
 {% include lib/mathjax.html %}

 Constructing a portfolio with high risk adjusted returns is all about risk management.
-Here, the mitigration of large loses is of paramount importance, as gains and losses are asymmetric by nature, e.g. if our portfolio's value drops 10% then we would need to regain 11.1% to neutralize the losses.
+Here, the mitigration of large loses is of paramount importance, as gains and losses are asymmetric by nature, e.g. if our portfolio's value drops by 10% then we would need to regain 11.1% to neutralize the losses.

 Conditional Value at Risk is a popular risk measure among professionel investors to quantify the potential of large losses.
 The metric is computed as the average of the $$\alpha$$ % worst case scenarios over some time frame.
 The measure is a natural extention of the Value at Risk (VaR) measure proposed in the Basel II Accord.

-The VaR metric measures the alpha-quantile of some probability distributions. alpha is often put to either 0.01 or 0.05, and hereby says that with 1% or 5% probability, we will not lose more than X amount.
-The VaR measurement has unfortunately a long range of implications when used in practice, such as assuming that returns are normmally distribution.
+The VaR measurement has a long range of implications when used in practice, such as assuming that returns are normmally distribution.
 In addition, the VaR measurement fails to be risk coherent as it lack subadditivity and convexity.
 Here, subadditivity means that a portfolio's risk cannot be more than the combined risks of the individual positions.
 Though, in some special cases this statement becomes violated and it becomes mathematical possible to obtain a risk reduction by dividing a portfolio into two sub-portfolios.
 Intuitively, this does not make any sense and breaks the reason for diversifying a portfolio.

-Conditional Value at Risk can be defined as
+Conditional Value at Risk is a superior measure and can be defined as
 $$
 \begin{equation}
 CVaR_{\alpha}(X) = E(-X|-X> VaR_{\alpha}(X)),
 \end{equation}
 $$
-and effectively defines the metric as the average of the $$ \alpha $$ worst case scenarios.
+which effectively defines the metric as the average of the $$ \alpha $$ worst case scenarios.
 This can also be visualized like this.

 ![CVAR](/assets/images/portfolio_cvar/cvar.png)

 Conditional Value at Risk is not only convinient as it better identifies the tail risk than VaR, but it also holds desirable numerical properties such as linearity.
 This means that we easily integrate it in a portfolio optimization framework.
-Similar to the mean-variance model, we can construct a portfolio which maximizes the expected return of a portfolio for some level of risk, in this case, expressed using CVaR.
+Similar to the mean-variance model, we can construct a portfolio, which maximizes the expected return of a portfolio for some level of risk, in this case, expressed using CVaR.
 If we introduce a risk aversion coefficient $$ \lambda $$, then we can write the mean-CVaR portfolio optimization model as:

 $$